DavidBronne/Square-Tetris/README.md

 ## MVP (DOM - CANVAS)
-*CANVAS*, This is a game where the player can move shape
+*CANVAS*, This is a game where the player can move and stack block.

 ## Backlog
 - Speed Level